tpgent01/alien-generator/README.md

 ## ❓Questions

-If you have any questions about this projects, please contact me directly at tpgent01@outlook.com.
+If you have any questions about this projects, please contact us individually via GitHub.

 ## 📌Contributing